paramraghavan/sparksql-awsglue/handbook/notes/pyspark_bigdata_interview_guide.md

 )
 ```

-Silver write with a transactional table format:
+Silver append write with a transactional table format:

 ```python
 (